nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 * `raid1` - every piece of data is kept on two different drives (no matter how many drives you have), so if one drive fails, you can still get to your data
 * `single` - there is only one copy of data - more space, but not redundancy
-* `custom` - raid level is unchanged and only rebalance is done after adding/removing the drive
+* `custom` - the RAID level is unchanged and only rebalance is done after adding/removing the drive

 ### Web interface

-In Prepare drives section choose the option you want and the click _Format & Set_ button
+In the _Prepare drives_ section choose the option you want and the click _Format & Set_ button.

 ![Raid options](raid-options.png)